 If you head to the front page of their site, you can sign up with your email address to receive 10 percent off your first order!

 Cheryl, the owner of Greenwood Nursery, is also offering an exclusive coupon to Garden Betty readers for a free beautiful potted strawberry plant that will fruit this spring.
 Simply enter code “gardenbetty” at checkout to redeem.
 (Coupon expires April 15, 2017.)

 If butterflyweed is not native where you are, or you want to diversify the milkweeds in your garden, I encourage you to visit a native plant nursery in your area.
 You can also source seeds from a local vendor on the Xerces Society’s Milkweed Seed Finder or online from Botanical Interests.

 This post is brought to you by Greenwood Nursery.
-Thank you for supporting the small businesses that support Garden Betty.
+Thank you for supporting the sponsors that support Garden Betty.